The Blancheville Monster: Home media

 The film is in public domain in the United States.
 On March 23, 2004, it was released on DVD by Alpha Video.
 Alpha Video would also re-release the film on April 8, 2009 as part of its Gothic Horror Movie Pack.
 It was later released by Mill Creek Entertainment on August 30, 2005, as part of its Chilling Classics DVD.
 Mill Creek would re-release the film on August 19, 2008 as part of its Tales of Horror Collection.
 On August 30, 2007, it was released by Direct Source as part of its Monster Mash Movie Pack.
 On August 24, the following year, it was released by TNT Media Group.
 It was last released by Retro Media on November 19, 2013 as a part of its 50th Anniversary Edgar Allan Poe's Horror Pack.

-Arrow Films would release it on a Bluray boxset along with three other gothic films in October 2022 in UK.
+Arrow Films would release it on a Blu-ray boxset along with three other gothic films in October 2022 in UK.